Employer of Record

 Belgium applies progressive tax rates for personal income tax, meaning that higher incomes incur higher tax rates.
 Personal income tax is calculated on all taxable income, including amounts earned or received abroad.

-The progressive tax rates for the 2024 tax year (based on 2023 income) are as follows:
+The progressive tax rates for income tax year 2026 (assessment year 2027) are as follows:

 Additionally, the amount of tax owed may be further reduced if taxpayers have:

-It’s important to note that some income may not be taxed at these progressive rates and instead may be subject to separate tax rates (e.g., certain supplementary pension capital).
+It is important to note that some income may not be taxed at these progressive rates and instead may be subject to separate tax treatment.

 Tax Rates for Non-Residents